KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 - Keep them short, word limit (100-500 Words) or only one page
 - Write them in 10 to 20 Minutes
 - Keep them organised with Tags
+- You are al
+- Write down References.